kona314/transit-fedilerts/README.md

 # Usage
-- Install `transit-fedilerts` and depdencies
+- Clone the `transit-fedilerts` repo and install depdencies
 - Define the agencies/services/feeds to include in `services.json`
   - The structure of this file is documented in the JSON schema format at `services.schema.json` (example below)
   - While the system looks for `services.json` by default, you can define a custom path with the environment variable `SERVICES_JSON`
 - Compile TypeScript and run

 ## HTTPS/SSL
-Transit Fedilerts starts up as an HTTP server when `NODE_ENV === 'production'`, but ActivityPub requires HTTPS.
-A reverse proxy, such as nginx, is required to handle SSL (see more below).
-In development, provide paths in the `SSL_CERT` and `SSL_KEY` environment variables.
+Transit Fedilerts starts up as an HTTP server, but ActivityPub requires HTTPS.
+A reverse proxy, such as nginx, is recommended to provide SSL support.
+Setting `DOMAIN` to `localhost` will introduce problems; for local development, consider [ngrok](https://ngrok.com) or other options that provide temporary domain names with SSL.

 ## Environment Variables